xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

     </code></pre></div>

 ## Required Certificates
-This section summarizes what certificate files are required for the dial-out and the dial-in methods
+This section summarizes what certificate files are required for the dial-out and the dial-in methods.

 ### Dial-out method